 1. A detailed analysis of how light is applied for diagnosis and therapy in bioinstrumentation, including the underlying physics of how light propagates in tissue and how this interaction assists in the treatment of various diseases and medical conditions.

 2. An analysis of biopotentials and how they are used in techniques such as electrocardiography.

 3. Analogue and digital circuitry used to condition detected biomedical signals.

 4. Core aspects of biomedical signal processing.

 5. A detailed description and analysis of specific bioinstruments, including noise and safety considerations.

 - 6 points

-- Students are able to (1) identify measurable physiological parameters relevant to human health; (2) evaluate suitable biomedical sensors to measure physiological parameters; (3) apply knowledge of analogue and digital electronics to acquire biomedical sensor data; (4) apply knowledge of signal processing to design mechanisms for appropriate enhancement of detected biomedically-derived signals; (5) explain the theory, operation and limitations of specific bioinstruments; and (6) design a bioinstrument for a specific clinical application.
+Students are able to (1) identify measurable physiological parameters relevant to human health; (2) evaluate suitable biomedical sensors to measure physiological parameters, in particular, using light and biopotentials; (3) apply knowledge of analogue and digital electronics to acquire biomedical sensor data; (4) apply knowledge of signal processing to design mechanisms for appropriate enhancement of detected biomedically-derived signals; (5) explain the theory, operation and limitations of specific bioinstruments; and (6) design a bioinstrument for a specific clinical application.

-- Typically this unit is assessed in the following ways: (1) laboratories; (2) a project; and (3) examinations.
+Indicative assessments in this unit are as follows: (1) laboratories; (2) a project; and (3) examinations.
 Further information is available in the unit outline.